“History is written by the victors,” said Winston Churchill. Or was it Walter Benjamin?

 “What is history but a set of lies agreed upon?” asked Napoleon.
 Or maybe it was Voltaire.
 Or Ralph Waldo Emerson

 The problem with history, however, is that it only infrequently comes in neat little packages.
-History is more commonly a complete mess.
-Not only is the line often blurred between good guys and bad, but causes and effects are often misrepresented or completely ignored in the interest of a telling a cohesive story.
+More commonly, history is a complete mess.
+Not only is the line often blurred between good and bad guys, but causes and effects are often misrepresented or completely ignored in the interest of a telling a cohesive story.

 Such are the problems with modern understandings of the American Civil War.
 The accepted account of the war is that the North, led by the angelic Abraham Lincoln, waged a holy crusade against the evil South in a final, all-out effort to end slavery.
 This account, which can not withstand serious scrutiny, has come under fire in recent years, but the popular revisionist telling is really no better.
 This story is that the South, fighting solely for the principles of liberty and self-government, heroically defended itself against northern aggression.